-Re-establish the ancient wisdom that has been lost because of the distortions promulgated by religion, Academia, Big Business, and Government.
+- Rediscover the ancient wisdom that has been lost because of the distortions promulgated by Religion, Academia, Big Business, and Government.

-Examine, through philosophy and philology, the richness and power of words related to inner powers.
-We show how the original meanings these words have been changed or lost, thus causing a denigration of ancient universal knowledge.
+- Examine, through philosophy and philology, the richness and power of words related to inner powers.
+Show how the original meanings these words have been changed or lost, thus causing a denigration of ancient universal knowledge.

-Spread the results of our research through this website and through our publications.
+- Spread the results of our research on inner powers through this website and through our publications.

 Robert L. Peck, a well-recognized scientist in the field of energy conversion and storage, has directed the Center since its beginning.
 While working as a supervisor in a research lab, Peck started teaching an ancient form of active meditation free of charge in his off-hours.
 His classes became in wide demand; therefore, he started teaching Eastern philosophy and practices in adult ed. programs, in church basements, and at a local university.

-In exchange for his free classes, Peck required students to experiment with some ancient practices claimed to increase the inner powers.
+In exchange for his free classes, Peck asked students to experiment with some ancient practices claimed to increase the inner powers.
 Because of the demands for more from his students, Peck had to learn Sanskrit and Greek and read many obscure documents.
-His research led finally to his learning of the modern world’s large-scale denigration of the ancient teachings.
+His research into inner powers led finally to his learning of the modern world’s large-scale denigration of the ancient teachings.

 Later, Peck found further support for the power of the early knowledge in his translation of the little known Parātriṃśikā.
 This ancient teaching describes how the superior people of the Indus Valley obtained their creative powers to build the world’s first large-scale utopian civilization.